-Naoma was preceded in passing by Frank, her husband of 54 years, her son, Jeffrey Craig of Norman as well as her brother, William Alan Coleman, of Duncan.
+Naoma was preceded in passing by Frank, her husband of 54 years; her son, Jeffrey Craig of Norman; as well as her brother, William Alan Coleman of Duncan.

-She is survived by her son Larry (wife Pam), of Cameron Park, CA, and five grandchildren.
-William Fuson (great grandchildren, River and Alice) of Norman, Melinda Fuson (husband Trevor) of Edmond, Erik Fuson (wife Jules) of Denver, Tim Fuson of Cameron Park, CA and Katherine Fuson of San Diego as well as numerous nieces, nephews and cousins.
+She is survived by her son, Larry (wife Pam) of Cameron Park, CA; five grandchildren, William Fuson (great grandchildren, River and Alice) of Norman, Melinda Fuson (husband Trevor) of Edmond, Erik Fuson (wife Jules) of Denver, Tim Fuson of Cameron Park, CA, and Katherine Fuson of San Diego; as well as numerous nieces, nephews and cousins.

 Naoma was a long term member of The First Christian Church where she attended faithfully and volunteered her time.

-The family requests that in lieu of flowers a donation be made to either NAMI (The National Alliance on Mental Illness) or the Alzheimer’s Foundation of America.
+The family requests that in lieu of flowers, a donation be made to either NAMI (The National Alliance on Mental Illness) or the Alzheimer’s Foundation of America.
 Naoma would prefer the flowers.